LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 I like this model because it will work with most ceilings and offers very smooth operation.
 It is also powerful; it packs a 0.75 HP motor that delivers power to move even large doors while MVIS ensure minimal disturbance in the room above your garage.
 It also comes with a battery backup and a Timer-to-Close function.
 But above all, the price is fair, and this is actually what makes it the winner.

-Otherwise, LiftMaster 8500 would have been the best as it has a bigger motor and battery backup as well.
-The only problem is that it requires more maintenance and costs almost $100 more than LiftMaster 8550.
+Otherwise, LiftMaster 8500 and Chamberlain RJO20 would have been the best as they have compact bodies, anti-vibration and anti-load design, bigger motors, and smart functions as well.
+The only problem is that they require more maintenance and cost more than LiftMaster 8550.

 LiftMaster garage door openers troubleshooting guide